ForeHOI: Feed-forward 3D Object Reconstruction from Daily Hand-Object Interaction Videos: Conclusion

 \section{Conclusion}

 In this paper, we present ForeHOI, a novel feed-forward model for fast and accurate 3D object reconstruction from monocular HOI videos.
 Our work demonstrates that high-fidelity reconstruction of hand-held objects under severe occlusion can be learned end-to-end within a single network.
 This is achieved by jointly predicting 2D mask inpainting and 3D shape completion, allowing the two tasks to benefit from each other to generate more accurate final geometry.
 Our method eliminates the dependency on cumbersome pre-processing steps and maintains fast inference speed.
-Qualitative and quantitative results show that ForeHOI outperforms state-of-the-art methods without requiring full object or hand visibility on the real-world Ho3D, HOT3D datasets and in-the-wild settings.
+Qualitative and quantitative results show that ForeHOI outperforms state-of-the-art methods on in-the-wild settings.

-\textbf{Future work}: Since the core of our framework is a diffusion-based generative model, this approach poses inherent challenges for precise reconstruction.
-In future work, we will pursue two key goals: by enhancing the accuracy of object geometry reconstruction and integrating object pose estimation into our feed-forward framework.